Rubilmax/ethers-multicall-provider/README.md

   uni.inexistantFunction().catch(() => "default value"),
 ]).then(console.log);

-// When batching calls is no longer expected, just connect using the default ethers provider. uni = uni.connect(provider);
+// When batching calls is no longer expected, just disable it. multicallProvider.isMulticallEnabled = false;

 // Calls performed simultaneously will still perform 2 separate on-chain calls.
 Promise.all([uni.name(), uni.symbol()]).then(console.log);